— al-Baghawi —

 -Stance regarding Fiqh (legal) Rulings:

 al-Baghawi presents the fiqh issues in an easy-to-understand manner, and he mentions differences of opinion without expounding on them.
 The author was a faqeeh in the Shaafi’ee madhhab.

 He regularly mentions different recitations along with brief comments regarding attribution and the respective meanings.

 -Stance regarding Israa’eeliyyaat (Judaeo-Christian traditions):

-al-Baghawi does make mention of some Israa’eeliyyaat narrations in his tafsir without following them up with any comments or clarifications.
+On occasion, al-Baghawi mentions some Israa’eeliyyaat narrations in his tafsir without any follow-up comments or clarifications.